Transmission and conductance across junctions of isotropic and anisotropic three-dimensional semimetals: Junction with mutually tilted semimetals

 Imposing the continuity of the wavefunction at the junction $z=0$, we get four equations from the four components of the wavefunction.
-These four linearly independent euqations are solved to determine the four unknown coefficients $r_1$, $r_2$, $t_1$, and $t_2$.
-Because the group velocities are different on the two sides of the junction, we need to use the relation
+These four linearly independent equations are solved to determine the four unknown coefficients $r_1$, $r_2$, $t_1$, and $t_2$.
+Because the group velocities are different on the two sides of the junction, we need to use the relation [cf. Eq.~\eqref{eqtT}]

 Fig.~\ref{figrsw1}(a) shows the transmission spectrum of the system for various values of the parameters.
 We find that $\mathcal T$ is nonzero in the area where the projections of the Fermi surfaces from the two sides of the junction overlap.
-We note that near each nodal-point, we have two Fermi surfaces around each node, due to the four-band structure.
+We note that near each nodal-point, we have two Fermi surfaces around each node due to the four-band structure.
 Since the incident quasiparticle is assumed to be confined to the inner Fermi surface of each node, the transmission spectrum is bounded by the inner Fermi surfaces of the lefthand and righthand sides on the junction.
 We have also checked that $t_2$ can be nonzero in generic cases.

 Since the transmission of a quasiparticle takes place in the vicinity of a node, its dispersion relation is approximately linear in the deviation of the momentum from the position of the node in consideration.
 Remembering this, the group velocity of the incident quasiparticles, propagating in the eigenstate $\mathcal{E}_{3/2}^+ $ with energy $E$, is given by $ \boldsymbol{v}^{in}_{3/2} = \partial_{\mathbf k} \mathcal{E}_{3/2}^+$.
 In component form, we get